 In India, it is the second most common cancer in Indian males as per the Indian Council of Medical Research (ICMR) and various state cancer registries.
 The incidence rate in India is 9-10/100000 population.

 Prostate cancer cells do not follow the usual cancer growth patterns, which are to grow uncontrollably and spread to other tissues.
 Prostate cancer is typically a very slow growing tumor, often causing no symptoms until advanced stages.
 Most men with prostate cancer die of other causes, many without ever realizing that they have the disease.
 Prostate cancer in its early stage can be cured.
 Fortunately, about 85% of American men with prostate cancer are diagnosed in the early stages.

-But one prostate cancer begins to grow more rapidly or spreads outside the prostate.
-It is dangerous.
+But once prostate cancer begins to grow more rapidly or spreads outside the prostate, it is dangerous.
 This aggressive type of prostate cancer can occur at any age.
 Although the disease tends to progress slowly, it is generally fatal if it spreads beyond the prostate gland itself.